rajwebconsulting/youtube-downloader-api-extension/README.md

 #### Installation
-This package requires Nodejs version 16.15.0 or later to build the app.
+This package requires Nodejs version 16.15.0 or later (LTS) to build the app.

 1. Download the zip file from Github.